Personalize selling with product rec quizzes 👉

 Signup

-Relationship marketing is about building relationships with people over time with the aim of converting them into loyal customers.
+Relationship marketing involves building connections with people over time to convert them into loyal customers.
 Here's how to do it.

 If a stranger came up and asked to borrow your phone, how would you react?
 You might give them a once over and think for a sec.
 Or maybe you’d just ignore them and keep walking.